China Institute of International Studies: Organization

 It also houses Research Centers on the study of European Union, the Middle East, the South Pacific, China's Energy Strategy, Periphery Security and World Economy and Security.
 In addition, the Institute runs the International Affairs Office, which is responsible for overseeing international liaisons, and an editorial office for the publication of the Chinese and English version of the bi-monthly journal International Studies, whose contributors include CIIS researchers and independent foreign affairs experts.
-In July 2020, the Research Center for Xi Jinping Thought on Foreign Affairs opened at CIIS.
+In July 2020, the Xi Jinping Thought on Diplomacy Studies Center opened at CIIS.